-The following table sets forth certain information regarding the beneficial ownership of our ordinary shares, as of March 13, 2019, by each person who we believe beneficially owns 5% or more of our outstanding ordinary shares and all of our directors and executive officers as a group.
+The following table sets forth certain information regarding the beneficial ownership of our ordinary shares, as of March 18, 2020, by each person who we believe beneficially owns 5% or more of our outstanding ordinary shares and all of our directors and executive officers as a group.

 Beneficial ownership of shares is determined under rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
-The percentage ownership of each such person is based on the number of ordinary Shares outstanding as of March 13, 2019 and includes the number of ordinary shares underlying options and RSUs that are exercisable within sixty (60) days from the date of March 13, 2019.
-Ordinary Shares subject to these options and RSUs are deemed to be outstanding for the purpose of computing the ownership percentage of the person holding these options and RSUs, but are not deemed to be outstanding for the purpose of computing the ownership percentage of as of 5,242,354 Ordinary Shares outstanding as of March 13, 2019.
+The percentage ownership of each such person is based on the number of ordinary Shares outstanding as of March 18, 2020 and includes the number of ordinary shares underlying options and RSUs that are exercisable within sixty (60) days from the date of March 18, 2020.
+Ordinary Shares subject to these options and RSUs are deemed to be outstanding for the purpose of computing the ownership percentage of the person holding these options and RSUs, but are not deemed to be outstanding for the purpose of computing the ownership percentage of any other person.
+The information in the table below is based on 55,493,258 Ordinary Shares outstanding as of March 18, 2020.
 Each of our outstanding ordinary shares has identical rights in all respects.
-The information in the table below with respect to the beneficial ownership of shareholders is based on the public filings of such shareholders with the SEC through March 13, 2019 and information provided to us by such shareholders.
+The information in the table below with respect to the beneficial ownership of shareholders is based on the public filings of such shareholders with the SEC through March 18, 2020 and information provided to us by such shareholders.

-Name Shares Percent FIMI Funds (1).
-18,801,865 34% Itshak Sharon (Tshuva) (2) 3,988,624 7.2% Mivtah Shamir Holdings Ltd. (3) 5,375,647 9.7% Renaissance Technologies LLC., and Renaissance Technologies Holdings Corporation (4) 2,938,405 5.3% All directors and executive officers as a group (16 persons) (5) 2,204,534 3.9%
+Number of Name Shares Percent FIMI Funds (1).
+18,801,865 33.9% Mivtach Shamir Holdings Ltd. (2) 5,375,647 9.7% Renaissance Technologies LLC., and Renaissance Technologies Holdings Corporation (3) 2,957,417 5.3% All directors and executive officers as a group (16 persons) (4) 2,145,728 3.8%